-When you perform a search in Google using a local search term such as ‘garden services Dudley’ you will be presented with a list of local businesses in what is called the ‘local pack’.
+When you perform a search in Google using a local search term such as ‘digital marketing Stafford’ you will be presented with a list of local businesses in what is called the ‘local pack’.
 This usually consists of three results which Google deems best to match your query.

 As you can see in the example above the results are also accompanied by a Google Map and a ‘More Places’ link at the bottom of the pack.